Mani Stone - Mysterious Tibetan Folk Art

 - by Freya

-In Tibet, it’s easy to see many altars which piled by stones and flagstones at the hills, crossing roads, lakesides, and riverbank.
-The altar was called Mani mound which made of Mani Stones.
-Most Mani Stones are engraved with six-word Dharani, mantras, eyes (in Buddhism, it means a mental perception), statues of gods, auspicious patterns, etc. They are masterpieces of Tibetan folk artists.
+In Tibet, it’s easy to see many altars piled by stones and flagstones at the hills, crossing roads, lakesides, and riverbank.
+The altar was called Mani stone mound which made of Mani Stones.
+Most Mani Stones are engraved with six-word Dharani, mantras, eyes (in Buddhism, it means a mental perception), statues of gods, auspicious patterns, etc. They are masterpieces of Tibetan folk art.

 "Mani" comes from the Sanskrit sutra "six-word Dharani" (Om Mani Padme Hum).
 Because of the stone engraved with "mani", people call it "Mani Stone" for short.
 Many people would think the Mani Stone is a derivative of Tibetan Buddhism, but that is not completely correct.
 Before Buddhism was spread to Tibet, Tibetans had their own indigenous religion, the Bon religion.
 It is the primitive religion in Tibet, which worships natural substances and natural phenomena such as the sky, earth, mountains, and water, and believes in animism.
 At that time people even regarded mountains and rocks as a presentation of mysterious and frightening powers.
 So they piled up Mani Stones at the places where they lived, lakeside, mountain passes, to show reverence toward deities, therefore expected to be guided and protected.
 After Buddhism was spread into Tibet, in order to intergrade with the Bon religion, it also inherited the old customs and traditions of building stone mounds to worship the mountain god.
 Just something has been changed in expressions and content.
 Mani Stone is then carved with Buddhist symbols and patterns such as mantras, scriptures, Buddha images, and various Buddhist symbols.
 Combined with the local region Bon, Buddhism updated to Tibetan Buddhism in Tibet.